-The BHA owns and operates 310 units of conventional public housing in three developments: Crestmont, Reverend Butler and Walnut Woods Apartments.
-All three sites are a mix of single story and town house units with efficiencies through five bedroom units.
+The BHA owns and operates 196 units of conventional public housing in the Crestmont Community.
+The site is a mix of single story and town house units with efficiencies through five bedroom units.
 Residents living in our affordable housing have a wide variety of services available to them.

 Public housing is limited to low-income families and individuals.
 The BHA uses income limits developed by HUD.
 HUD sets the lower income limits at 80% and very low income limits at 50% of the median income for Monroe County.
 Your eligibility is based on: 1) annual gross income; 2) whether you qualify as elderly, a person with a disability, or as a family; and 3) U.S. citizenship or eligible immigration status.
 If you are eligible, the BHA will check your landlord references to make sure you and your family will be good tenants.
 The BHA encourages working families to consider our affordable housing.
 The current maximum income limit for a family of four is $50,000 per year.
 The maximum rent for a family of four earning $50,000 per year would be $650 (including utilities) for a two bedroom unit.